f0ckmyduck/Logicism/README.md

 through empirical evidence)

 ## Structure
-* It's self describes everything from societal norms to government operation.
+* All statements are written in the following file.
+These statements describe everything from societal norms to government operation.
 [The manifesto](manifesto.md)

-* Defines often used words.
+* The glossary defines words/phrases and their meanings to clear up misunderstanding.
 [The glossary](glossary.md)

 ## Inspiration

 This manifesto is a congregation of many ideas.
-Some come from the following movements/concepts:
+Some were inspired by the following movements/concepts:

 * Critical Theory
 * Communism